Leica M10-R vs Nikon Z6 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M10-R and Nikon Z6 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the M10-R and the Z6 II are recent models that are part of the current product line-up.
 The Z6 II replaced the earlier Nikon Z6, while the M10-R does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the M10-R and Z6 II can be found, respectively, in the Leica M10-R Manual (free pdf) or the online Nikon Z6 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica M10-R and the Nikon Z6 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.